-Mr. Heitner joined CDCLI in 2014 with 20 years of experience in leading, advising and auditing the financial operations of diverse organizations.
+Mr. Heitner joined CDCLI in 2014 with 20 years of experience in leading, advising, and auditing the financial operations of diverse organizations.
 After 7 years of public accounting experience at a Big 4 firm, he has devoted most of his career to leading mission-based not-for-profit organizations that serve Long Island communities.
 Mr. Heitner holds a BA in Economics from SUNY Albany and an MBA from Hofstra University.

 Vice President Marketing & Development

 Mr. Fink joined CDCLI in 2014, and is responsible for marketing and development.
-With over 35 years’ experience in the housing and community development industry, he has coordinated the development of more than 600 units of affordable housing and 90 units of special needs housing.
+With over 35 years of experience in the housing and community development industry, he has coordinated the development of more than 600 units of affordable housing and 90 units of special needs housing.
 Mr. Fink worked with investment bankers in the issuance of $55 million in tax exempt bonds for public and non-profit projects involving housing production and educational institutions.
-He previously served as president of Islip’s Housing Development Fund Company, president of the Long Island Community Development Organization, vice president of the New York State Association of Renewal and Housing Officials, and was a board member of the National Community Development Association.
+He previously served as president of Islip’s Housing Development Fund Company, president of the Long Island Community Development Organization, Vice President of the New York State Association of Renewal and Housing Officials, and was a board member of the National Community Development Association.
 Mr. Fink has a Bachelor of Arts degree in Geography from the University of Michigan.